neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 What the hell are these black specs that keep appearing on my screen when I’m watching a movie?
 Why are they all different shapes and sizes?
 What are they?

 I googled them.
 Apparently they’re [cue marks](https://en.wikipedia.org/wiki/Cue_mark).
 Marks that come from scratches on film.
-Star Wars is a fantastic series, but it’s also fantastically old (italics).
+Star Wars is a fantastic series, but it’s also fantastically *old*.

 <!-- For the most part that not a huge problem.
 The series has been remastered [several times](https://en.wikipedia.org/wiki/Changes_in_Star_Wars_re-releases).
 "A New Hope" was most recently remastered in 2011 and the results are [so much better than the original](https://www.youtube.com/watch?v=RNbzSH84mj0).  -->